neha-kay/Kiko-plus/about.md

 Welcome, have fun, and if you see something you like, reach out - either on the page itself, or to me directly.

+## Fun Facts

+* Really, really, really love Indian chai
+* Hiked up a giant volcano and almost died (Interesting story for later :P)
+* Visited Dublin, Ireland during St. Patrick's Day
+* Am a [super avid traveler](https://neha-kay.github.io/2017-06-02/footsteps/) -- 25+ countries and goin' strong...

+Last, and most important. . .
+* Have a family and an epic set of friends who mean the world to me

 ## About Me

 I spend a lot of time thinking about ...